-On 10 February 2017, the Museum Rietberg in Zurich opens its exhibition “Osiris, Egypt’s Sunken Mysteries”, an exceptional exhibition revealing one of the founding myths of ancient Egypt by evocating what were the Mysteries of Osiris!
+From 10 February to 13 August 2017, the Museum Rietberg in Zurich shows “Osiris, Egypt’s Sunken Mysteries”, an exceptional exhibition revealing one of the founding myths of ancient Egypt by evocating what were the Mysteries of Osiris!

 Discoveries made in Thonis-Heracleion: 5-metre high colossal statues and a stela.
 Together they weigh over 30 tons